practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $
 ```

-So, I just took the best out of three _perf-stat_ command runs in terms of the mean.
+So, I just took the best out of three _perf-stat_, Bash script or multitime runs in terms of their lowest mean value.
 You could call it a sloppy best out of 3 approach.

-I admit that this is not a very satisfactory outcome of measuring the execution time of a computer program.
-So, for now, all execution time measurement values have only indicative character.

 <br/>